afourmy/pyGISS/README.md

 A Geographic Information System (GIS) software is a software designed to import, analyze and visualize geographic data.
 PyGISS is a lightweight GIS software implemented both in tkinter and pyQT.
-It allows users to create maps by importing shapefiles, a format that describes maps as a set of polygons.
+Users can display maps using any type of projection and create objects either by importing an Excel file containing GPS coordinates, or with a Drag & Drop system.

 ![pyGISS demo](https://github.com/afourmy/PyGISS/blob/master/readme/pyGISS.gif)